kovymun/lupus-together-landing-react-ts/README.md

 Lupus Together is a front-end landing page built with care, empathy, and intention.
 Inspired by a loved one's journey with Lupus, this project serves as a heartfelt digital space for awareness, connection, and support.

-Built using React, TypeScript and Vanilla CSS, it follows landing page best practices, offering a clear, inviting, and emotionally resonant experience for those affected by Lupus.
+Built using React, TypeScript, and Vanilla CSS for the frontend, and Django with Django REST Framework for the backend, it follows landing page best practices while providing a secure, reliable, and scalable API.
+The backend handles data storage, input validation, and safe communication with the frontend, ensuring user submissions are processed correctly and securely.

 This personal project combines thoughtful UI/UX with meaningful storytelling to gently educate, uplift, and welcome future members into a compassionate community.

 ### Features

 1. Smooth, intuitive navigation using **React Scroll** for section-based browsing.
-2. Fully responsive design for mobile, tablet, and desktop.
+2. **Fully responsive design** for mobile, tablet, and desktop.
 3. Content-first layout designed to raise awareness and build community.
 4. Modern CSS techniques, including **Flexbox**, **Grid**, and `clamp()` for fluid typography.
 5. **Light and dark mode themes** that automatically adapt to the user’s system preference, improving accessibility and comfort.
-6. **Frontend–Backend input validation** ensuring all user-submitted data is sanitized and verified before reaching the database.
+6. **Form and input validation** with React Hook Form on the frontend and DRF serializers on the backend, ensuring all user-submitted data meets required criteria before reaching the database.
 7. **Secure POST requests** with a **shared secret token handshake** between the _frontend_ and _backend_, ensuring only trusted clients can submit data and preventing unauthorized or automated (bot) submissions.

 ### Tech Stack

 - **Front-end Framework:** React (structured using functional components)
-- **Backend Framework:** Django | Django REST Framework
+- **Backend Framework:** Django | Django REST Framework (DRF)
 - **Programming Language:** TypeScript (frontend) | Python (backend)
 - **Database:** PostgreSQL | SQLite (testing)
 - **Styling:** Vanilla CSS